 As a scientist transposed into an alien world by an errant experiment, you must fight your way out of the clutches of your alien overlords by outwitting and outgunning them at every turn.
 Some aspects of the game show their age – particularly its glacial, finicky platforming, which takes quite a lot of getting used to – but the fact that it constantly reinvents itself gives it a vitality that very few platformers have – no wonder Another World is one of the best platform games you can get your hands on.

-And there you have it, the very best platform games on PC, from narrative-driven adventures and combat-heavy metroidvanias, to platformers that break the genre rules entirely.
-If you’re after more lists then be sure to check out our rundown of the best PC games to play right now.
-Either way there’s enough running and jumping goodness here to sate your appetite.
+And there you have it, the very best platform games on PC, from narrative-driven adventures and combat-heavy Metroidvanias, to platformers that break the genre rules entirely.
+If you’re after more lists then be sure to check out our rundown of the best PC games to play right now, or our list of the best free online games, which features a few great platforming games.
+Either way, there’s enough running and jumping goodness here to sate your appetite for the time being.